Veterans Resources

 2. all such credits are directly applicable to the degree objective.

-4. Students with questions regarding withdrawal/auditing from courses are encouraged to visit the Veterans Resource Center.
+4. Students with questions regarding withdrawal/auditing from courses are encouraged to visit the Veterans and Families Center.

 3. Attendance — Students are expected to attend all classes for which they have registered.